absorensen/numbers_go_brrrr/the_end.md

 optimize them and get on a leaderboard for fastest solution.
 You can code the solutions directly on the website in CUDA C/C++ or Triton (Python).

+## HPC and ML
+If you want to get better at optimizing ML training check out Hugging Face's [guide][8] to training LLM's at scale, which you should now be able to go through!

 [0]: https://www.youtube.com/watch?v=buqtdpuZxvk
 [1]: https://gfxcourses.stanford.edu/cs348k/spring24
 [2]: https://graphics.stanford.edu/~kayvonf/